 The Y-strap, or Y-axis traction strap adjustment, is a type of spinal adjustment that’s been taking the internet by storm.
 Unlike what most people picture when they think of chiropractic spinal adjustments, a chiropractor using their hands to manually adjust the spine, a Y-strap adjustment utilizes a secure strap around the skull attached to a bar that the chiropractor pulls in order to achieve spinal decompression.
-While this is performed in mere moments, the actual spinal decompression occurs at a slower rate than using the ring dinger technique that chiropractors perform using a towel.
+While this is performed in mere moments, the actual spinal decompression occurs at a slower rate than happens when using other techniques.

 What Does A Y-Strap Adjustment Feel Like?